yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 Periodically, Kafka Connect records the most recent offset in another Kafka topic.
 The offset indicates source-specific position information that Debezium includes with each event.

-When Kafka Connect gracefully shuts down, it stops the connectors, flushes all event records to Kafka, and records the last offset received from each connector.
-When Kafka Connect restarts, it reads the last recorded offset for each connector, and starts each connector at its last recorded offset.
-When the connector restarts, it sends a request to the YugabyteDB server to send the events starting just after that position.
+When Kafka Connect gracefully shuts down, it stops the connectors, and flushes all event records to Kafka.
+Upon restart, the connector reads the last recorded offset from YugabyteDB server and then it sends a request to the YugabyteDB server to send the events starting just after that position.

 ### Topic names